codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 ```

-Then in pipeline use it like this:
+Then in the pipeline use it like this:

 `codefresh.yml`
 {% highlight yaml %}